 - Treat every complaint as confidential.

-- Not discuss any matters with anyone outside of the committee other than to request expert advice.
+- Not discuss any matters with anyone outside of the MC, other than to seek advice or because they are a relevant witness.

 - Declare immediately if they have any conflict of interest.